SolarFramework/Sample-Mapping/Mapping/SolARPipeline_Mapping_Multi_Remote/tests/README.md

 To initialize the mapping pipeline processing, a device must give **the caracteristics of the camera** it uses (resolution, focal).

 Then, the pipeline is able to process images and poses.
-To do this, some <ins>input data# are needed</ins>:
+To do this, some <ins>input data</ins> are needed:

 - **the images captured by the device** (images are sent to the pipeline one by one)
 - **the relative position and orientation of the capture device**, for each image

-And finally, after the pipeline processing, the <ins>output data# are</ins>:
+And finally, after the pipeline processing, the <ins>output data</ins> are:

 - the **current map of the place** calculated by the pipeline from the first image to the current one (in fact, a **point cloud**)
-- the **recalculated *positions and orientations of the capture device**, inside this point cloud, from the first image to the current one (in fact, only for some **keyframes** determined by the pipeline).
+- the **recalculated positions and orientations of the capture device**, inside this point cloud, from the first image to the current one (in fact, only for some **keyframes** determined by the pipeline).

-To facilitate the use of this pipeline by any client application embedded in a device, it offers a simple interface based on the _SolAR::api::pipeline::IMappingPipeline_ class (see https://solarframework.github.io/create/api/ for interface definition and data structures). +
+To facilitate the use of this pipeline by any client application embedded in a device, it offers a simple interface based on the _SolAR::api::pipeline::IMappingPipeline_ class (see https://solarframework.github.io/create/api/ for interface definition and data structures).

 This interface is defined as follows:

 ```cpp